kbpositive/ProjectEuler/Project2/README.md

 int target = 4000000;
 ```

 Since we are starting with a 1 and 2 (an odd and an even number), the next number will be odd.
-This means the following pair will be the sum of an even and an odd number, respectively, which will again produce an odd number.
+This means the following sum will come from an even and an odd number, respectively, which will again produce an odd number.
 Because the two previous sums are odd the next will have to be even, which will place us back where we started; adding an odd number to an even one.
 Following this pattern makes it clear that every *third* integer (after the number 2) must be an even one.

 1, *2*, 3, 5, *8*, 13, 21, *34*, 55, 89, *144* ...